Grow great tomatoes in Edmonton

 The first few years, we had no grapes.
 The 4th year, we had enough grapes to make a few jars of jelly.
 This past year saw grapes galore, on long vines, ripe for picking in late August, and into September.

 Valiant grapes are deep dark purple, somewhat tart but flavourful.
 They do have a seeds in them.
 They make a good jelly.
-I prefer to make juice to drink fresh.
+I prefer to use the grapes to make juice to drink fresh.

 Make Juice